Second Battle of Torreón: Torreón approach

-The Battle of Gómez Parramcho and Torreóm
+The Battle of Gómez Parlacio and Torreón

 Plan found in Gómez Palacio that served for the Torreón attack.

 On March 22, while the battle of Sacramento was still going on, Villa launched the other men in the direction of Gómez Palacio, adjacent to Torreón.
-On one of the trains in front, a huge cannon called Niño, which had just been captured in Torreón the previous fall, was placed, followed ide down, examining the road from meter to meter for wires of explosive devices on the rails.
+On one of the trains in front, a huge cannon called Niño, which had just been captured in Torreón the previous fall, was placed, followed by a wagon full of soldiers, and then loaded with railroad tracks and four sleepers.
+At the very beginning of the train, two lanterns hung upside down, examining the road from meter to meter for wires of explosive devices on the rails.
 Trains could only advance to Santa Clara, 12 km from Gómez Palacio, as the rails were damaged from there.
-In Santa Clara, Villa allegedly asked some peasants if they had seen “that bandit Pancho Villa” around here.
+In Santa Clara, Villa allegedly asked some peasants if they had seen "that bandit Pancho Villa" around here.
 "God Save!"
 One of them replied.

 Meanwhile, the battle was over in Sacramento: the men of Allied Captain Alfonso Durón raised white flags, dropped their weapons, and with exclamations "Long live Villa!" they let everyone know they were moving to the other side.
 Almazán was forced to give up the settlement and retreat to Torreón.
 Only 200 people remained, of which only 60 were unharmed.

-The villagers approached Gómez Palació in a 5 km wide arc and then got off their horses 4 km from the town.
+The villagers approached Gómez Palacio in a 5 km wide arc and then got off their horses 4 km from the town.
 The defenders suddenly fired cannon fire from the hidden corners of the mountains to the revolutionaries, who, among their protégés, launched a cavalry attack on this, and also took the rooky infantry battalions with them.
 They reached the outskirts of the city, but the defenders' machine guns caused them a lot of damage.
 Felipe Ángeles could not fire their own cannons, because by this time their own men were already confused with the enemy positions.
 Eventually, the Villistas managed to occupy the suburbs, albeit at the cost of many dead (35 or 125 according to various sources) and more than 200 injured.

 On March 23 around 6 a.m., Ángeles placed the cannons on a small hill called San Ignacio, west of the city.
 The main base of the Confederates was the Cerro de la Pila in the western part of the city, a few tens of meters high, a little more than 1 km long in the west–east direction, the Cerro de la Pila (with a reservoir at the top) and bases.
 Also at Casa Redonda, Brittingham Courtyard and the chimneys of La Esperanza Soap Factory.